 After learning about these, you will understand why you need a VPN.
 You will also discover some threats that a VPN can’t solve.

 Banks, insurance companies and other finance-related businesses don’t respect your privacy.
 They are desperate to learn about your lifestyle, habits, preferences, interests, and friends.
-They use this information to profile you in ways that directly impact the premiums and interest rates that you pay.
+They use this information to profile you in ways that directly affect the premiums and interest rates you pay.

 What can go wrong?
 First, the websites you visit are nobody’s business but yours.
-Dittos for your who you associate with.
-Furthermore, corporations should be honest about what they’re doing.
+Corporations should be honest about what they’re doing.

 For instance, All Allstate and other companies have mobile applications that record and transmit your motion, speed, and location.
 That information is being used to track your driving habits and adjust your insurance premiums.